katsamapol/Adversarial-Attack-to-Image-Caption/README.md

 - Download captions of the images created by Andrej Karpathy and Li Fei-Fei in JSON blobs format [here](https://cs.stanford.edu/people/karpathy/deepimagesent/caption_datasets.zip).

 ## Data Preprocessing
-- In the third line of `params_class.py`, specify data path to your working directory e.g., `data_path = "/[dir_name]/data/"`
+- In the fifth line of `params_class.py`, specify data path to your working directory e.g., `data_path = "/[dir_name]/data/"`
 - Your Karpathy's JSON files should be extracted to the same directory i.e., `/[dir_name]/data/caption_datasets/`
-- If you choose to work with MSCOCO2014, your images folder should look like `/data/images/coco2014/train2014/` for train2014.zip, `/data/images/coco2014/val2014/` for val2014.zip, and `/data/images/coco2014/test2014/` for test2014.zip
+- If you choose to work with MSCOCO2014, your images folder should look like `/[dir_name]/data/images/coco2014/train2014/` for train2014.zip, `/[dir_name]/data/images/coco2014/val2014/` for val2014.zip, and `/[dir_name]/data/images/coco2014/test2014/` for test2014.zip
-- If you choose to work with Flickr8K, your images folder should look like `/data/images/flickr8k/`
+- If you choose to work with Flickr8K, your images folder should look like `/[dir_name]/data/images/flickr8k/`

 From now on, don't forget to run every command inside your conda environment with python3.6 installed.
 For MSCOCO2014 dataset, run: